Seductive Poison

 Über diesen Titel

-From Waco to Heaven's Gate, the late 20th century saw its share of cult tragedies.
-But none was quite so dramatic or compelling as the Jonestown massacre of 1978, in which the Reverend Jim Jones and 913 of his disciples perished.
+From Waco to Heaven's Gate, the past decade has seen its share of cult tragedies.
+But none has been quite so dramatic or compelling as the Jonestown massacre of 1978, in which the Reverend Jim Jones and 913 of his disciples perished.
 Deborah Layton had been a member of the Peoples Temple for seven years when she departed for Jonestown, Guyana, the promised land nestled deep in the South American jungle.
+When she arrived, however, Layton saw that something was seriously wrong.
+Jones constantly spoke of a revolutionary mass suicide, and Layton knew only too well that he had enough control over the minds of the Jonestown residents to carry it out.
+But her pleas for help--and her sworn affidavit to the U.S. government--fell on skeptical ears.
+In this very personal account, Layton opens up the shadowy world of cults and shows how anyone can fall under their spell.
+Seductive Poison is both an unflinching historical document and a riveting story of intrigue, power, and murder.

-"A suspenseful tale of escape that reads like a satisfying thriller, Layton's account is the most important personal testimony to emerge from the Jonestown tragedy."
-(The Chicago Tribune)
+"A suspenseful tale of escape that reads like a satisfying thriller, Layton's account is the most important personal testimony to emerge from the Jonestown tragedy." --The Chicago Tribune

-"A fascinating account of a debacle that continues to resonate."
-(Entertainment Weekly)
+"A fascinating account of a debacle that continues to resonate" --Entertainment Weekly

-"Shattering."
-(The Boston Globe)
+"Shattering." --The Boston Globe